School Dinners- more information

-Unless your child is in receipt of a free school meals then the cost is £2 per day (this is increasing to £2.10 per day from 1st April 2017).
-You can pay this termly or weekly by sending the money into school in a sealed envelope with your child's name and class written on.
-If you think your child may be eligible for free school meals please click on the following link for more information or ask at the School office:
+Unless your child is in receipt of a free school meals then the cost is £2.30 per day.
+As we are a cashless school, any money for school meals is paid to school via parent pay.
+For more information on parent pay please follow this link: https://www.greenacres.oldham.sch.uk/contact-us/parent-pay If you think your child may be eligible for free school meals please click on the following link for more information or ask at the School office:

 We encourage our children to make healthy food choices and ask that packed lunches are reflected as such.
 Our School Council have been working on a new initiative to encourage our children to bring in healthy lunches and they have been sending out lots of letters as well as sample recipes to inspire our children and parents to make healthy choices.
 We also have a new 'Healthy Lunchbox Policy' - please click on the following link to view it:

 If you would like another copy of our delicious but healthy menu ideas please click on the following link and print:

 Our packed lunches are monitored daily and slips will be sent home with your child if they bring something in which we consider to be unhealthy however rewards will also be handed out to celebrate the healthy choices made.
 Please see our policy called 'healthy lunchbox policy' for more information.

 Please contact our office to let us know if there are any changes to your child's normal pattern of meals.
 Please note that we ask for at least a week's notice if your child want to change from a school dinner to a packed lunch or vice versa.